dinsandra/git-extra/README.md

 ## Testing

-This repository relies on [shellspec] to verify the functionaly.
+This repository relies on [shellspec] to verify the functionality.
 To run tests install and run `$ shellspec`

 [shellspec]: https://github.com/shellspec/shellspec